James W. Pennebaker

 James Whiting Pennebaker (born March 2, 1950) is an American social psychologist.
-He is the Centennial Liberal Arts Professor of Psychology at the University of Texas at Austin and a member of the Academy of Distinguished Teachers.
+He is a Professor Emeritus of Psychology at the University of Texas at Austin and a member of the Academy of Distinguished Teachers.
 His research focuses on the relationship between natural language use, health, and social behavior, most recently "how everyday language reflects basic social and personality processes".
+He was elected a Member of the National Academy of Sciences in 2025.

 Education and career

 Pennebaker received his B.A. in psychology from Eckerd College in 1972 with honors and his Ph.D. from the University of Texas at Austin in 1977.

 He has held the following positions: